Sociology Major and Minor Information

 Sociology Minor.
 Requirements for the minor are Introduction to Sociology, either Methods of Social Research or Sociological Theory, two Core Topic Lectures, one Advanced Seminar, and one additional elective course from any of the categories (Core Topics Lectures, Special Topics Lectures or Advanced Seminars).

 We strongly recommend that students take Introduction to Sociology before enrolling in other sociology courses.
 Introduction to Sociology is listed as a prerequisite for some upper division courses.
 Please consult with the course descriptions.

 Effective September 28, 2017, starting with the class of 2020.
 Sociology majors should take Methods of Social Research (SOCI 201) in the fall semester of their senior year.
-They should take Social Statistics (SOCI 203) in the spring semester of their junior year.
+They should take Statistics for Social Research (SOCI 203) in the spring semester of their junior year.
 Social Theory (SOCI 202) will be available both semesters and should be taken before the spring semester of the senior year.

 Sociology Major Requirements